crizmo/KAnki/README.md

 2. Connect your Kindle to a computer via USB
 3. Create a directory on your Kindle where you want to install KAnki
 4. Copy the entire contents of this repository to that directory5
-5. Ensure the directory structure is preserved, especially the `assets/fonts` directory
+5. Ensure the directory structure is preserved.
 6. Disconnect your Kindle and run the `kanki.sh` script using the terminal on your Kindle

 ## Running the Application

-1. Download And Unzip The Latest Release, Copy assets, kanki And kanki.sh To The documents Folder On Your Kindle, Then Run!
+1. Download And Unzip The Latest Release, Copy kanki And kanki.sh To The documents Folder On Your Kindle, Then Run!

 ## Development